GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-shop/README.md

 #### Add Cymbal Shop Namespaces at the Fleetscope repository

 The namespaces created at 3-fleetscope will be used in the application kubernetes manifests, when specifying where the workload will run.
-Tipically, the application namespace will be created on 3-fleetscope and specified in 6-appsource.
+Typically, the application namespace will be created on 3-fleetscope and specified in 6-appsource.

 1. Navigate to Fleetscope repository and add the Cymbal Shop namespaces at `terraform.tfvars`, if the namespace was not created already: